princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 Here are some problems we would have if we defined $$b$$ to be fundamentally a $$1$$-by-$$m$$ vector:

-{% include indent_paragraph.html content=
-"The neuron becomes restricted to a fixed batch size.
+* The neuron becomes restricted to a fixed batch size.
 That is, the batch size we use to train the neuron becomes a fixture of the neuron, to the point that we can’t use the neuron to carry out predictions or estimations for a different batch size.

-<br><br>
-Each example in the batch will have a different corresponding value for $ b $.
+* Each example in the batch will have a different corresponding value for $ b $.
 This is not even the case for $ w $, and it is just simply improper for the parameters to change from datapoint to datapoint.
 If that happened, then it means the model is not identical for all datapoints.
-Absolutely appalling."
+Absolutely appalling.
-%}

 When $$b$$ is broadcasted into the $$1$$-by-$$m$$ vector $$\vec{b}$$, it is simply the scalar value $$b$$ repeating $$m$$ times.
 It looks like this: